verydanny/vscode-js-hyperclick/README.md

 # Smart Goto

+VSCode extension that attempts to deduce aliased module paths.

 [How To Use](readme/example1.gif)

-VSCode extension that attempts to deduce aliased module paths.
+# Usage

+1. Install plugin
+2. CMD/CTRL + Click, F12, or right click -> Go To Definition on import paths

+# Information
 Sometimes aliases are defined in webpack, Typescript settings, or babel to avoid relative imports.
 I will not argue if this is right or wrong (it's wrong), but I got tired of having to copy/paste the paths and type it into vscode's fuzzy search for certain projects I was working on.

 If you’re not familiar with the concept of aliasing, it turns a file like this: